The Baia delle Zagare is the pearl of Mattinata on the Gargano

 In short, it is one of the most photographed landscapes in Apulia, celebrated even by the New York Times, which calls Baia delle Zagare "one of the places to visit at least once in a lifetime", and by National Geographic, which lists it as "one of the 10 most beautiful beaches in the world".

 Protected by the imposing white cliffs and bathed by a sea that oscillates between emerald green and cobalt blue, the beaches, which extend for about 1 kilometre, are actually two, not communicating and separated by a large rock spur: the first, further north, towards Vieste, is called Baia dei Faraglioni and is made up of sand and gravel; the other is the authentic Baia dei Mergoli, or Baia delle Zagare, has a sandy shore of smooth white pebbles and is located to the south, towards Mattinata.
 The beaches would actually total three, counting also the small Cala dei Morti, the northernmost one, made of gravel and accessible only by sea.
 Despite its dismal name, it would have saved the lives of many sailors at the mercy of the waves caused by a violent swell.

 A paradise for the few

-It is recommended to reach the Spiaggia delle Zagare in the morning, when the sun is high in the sky, because in the afternoon it sets early and goes into hiding behind the high cliffs, leaving the beach in shadow.
+It is recommended to reach the Spiaggia delle Zagare in the morning, when the sun is high in the sky, because in the afternoon it sets early hides/ behind the high cliffs, leaving the beach in shadow.